MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetclassdevsw.md

 </li>
 <li>
-A PnP <a href="devinst.device_instance_ids">device instance ID</a>.
+A PnP <a href="https://www.bing.com/search?q=device+instance+ID">device instance ID</a>.
 When specifying a PnP device instance ID, DIGCF_DEVICEINTERFACE must be set in the Flags parameter.

 </li>
 </ul>